 Then The Book of Kindly Deaths is for you…

 I’ve also written short stories concerning roaming pumpkin men, witches, anti love potions, and heroic trolls who stand guard beneath bridges.
-So if you enjoy shorter reads you should snap up ‘Three Curses for Trixie Moon’, ‘The Festival of Hate and Bad Tidings’, and my *scary Halloween tale ‘One Dark Hallow’s Eve’.
+So if you enjoy shorter reads you should snap up ‘Three Curses for Trixie Moon’, ‘The Festival of Bad Tidings’, and my *scary Halloween tale ‘One Dark Hallow’s Eve’.

 *In terms of scares, think the later Harry Potter books rather than Stephen King levels of darkness